ivansglazunov/nextjs-hasura-auth/README.md

 *   Pre-configuring Jest for TypeScript testing of files within the `./lib` directory.
 *   Integrating Resend for sending email verification messages (when `RESEND_API_KEY` is set).
 *   Interactive `npx hasyx cli js [<filePath>] [-e "<script>" | --eval "<script>"]` for quick scripting, data exploration, or debugging interactions with your Hasura backend, with the `client` object available in the global scope.
-*   **Universal Code Execution Engine:** A secure JavaScript execution environment that works in both Node.js and browser contexts, with isolated VM contexts, timeout protection, and async/await support.
+*   **Universal Code Execution Engine:** A secure JavaScript execution environment that works in both Node.js and browser contexts, with isolated VM contexts, timeout protection, async/await support, and built-in dynamic npm package loading via use-m.
 See [`EXEC.md`](EXEC.md) for details.
 *   Migrations control with `npx hasyx migrate` and `npx hasyx unmigrate` for easy database schema management from `./migrations` directory.
 *   Event triggers with `npx hasyx events` for easy event trigger management from `./events` directory, already configured to NEXT_PUBLIC_MAIN_URL (vercel in most cases) /api/events/[name] routing with security headers.
 *   **Progressive Web App (PWA) Support:** Complete PWA functionality with service workers, offline support, installability, and push notifications.
 See [`PWA.md`](PWA.md) for details.